cwpearson/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

 `acNodeSynchronizeVertexBuffer` and `acNodeSynchronizeMesh` communicate these shared areas among the devices in the node.

-## Integration, reductions and boundary conditions
+## Integration, Reductions and Boundary Conditions

 The library provides the following functions for integration, reductions and computing periodic boundary conditions.